 History aside, beta-carotene does serve an important role in the human diet.
 The pigment is a major precursor of vitamin A. As mentioned above, this does help the body manufacture chemicals important for night-vision.
 More than that though, it simply helps keep the eyes healthy.

 Vitamin A deficiency has a whole range of nasty effects on the body, but they do seem to get even nastier around the eyes.
 Fail to get enough vitamin A and you’ll first lose night-vision.
-Dry eyes follow after that, then development of Bitot’s spots (opaque deposits on the eye) and eventually destruction of the cornea, with blindness being the end result.
+Dry eyes follow after that, then development of Bitot’s spots (opaque deposits on the eye.
+Eventually, a vitamin A deficiency will instigate the destruction of the cornea, with blindness being the end result.

 So does eating carrots help keep your eyes healthy?
 Absolutely!
 Eat them as often as you can.